* Coaster Enthusiasts of Canada *

 THE SANGER STORY (1956)

 By George Coleman and John Lukens.
-A biography of George Sanger
+A biography of George

-Coleman's life with his grandfather "Lord" George Sanger.
+Sanger Coleman's life with his grandfather "Lord" George

 Published By: